Perry City Hall * 203 W. Polly Street * Perry, MI 48872-9503 * Phone: (517) 625-6155 * Fax: (517) 625-6157 * Hearing Impaired may Dial 711

 (Commercial Accts.
 Only)

 Per- and Polyfluoroalkyl

 Location and Hours

 The Department of Public Works is headquartered at the

-just west of City Hall.
+Lamb Street immediately west of City Hall.

-DPW Staff is on duty 7 a.m. to 4 p.m.
+DPW Staff is on duty 7 a.m. to 3:30 p.m.
 Monday through Friday.

 In addition, a staff member is always on call for emergencies.